Doug Ford meets with Jason Kenney at Ontario legislature

 Published Friday, May 3, 2019 4:32AM EDT

-TORONTO -- Ontario Premier Doug Ford is meeting with newly elected Alberta Premier Jason Kenney today at the Ontario legislature, where they are discussing the federal carbon tax.
+TORONTO -- Alberta Premier Jason Kenney visited Ontario on his fourth day on the job to meet with Premier Doug Ford and discuss their mutual opposition to the federal carbon tax.

-Both premiers have strongly opposed the tax, and Kenney noted an important decision is coming today from Saskatchewan's Court of Appeal on whether it is constitutional.
+Both premiers are strongly against the levy, and Kenney noted an important decision was coming Friday from Saskatchewan's Court of Appeal on whether it is constitutional.

+"I want to thank Premier Ford and his government for being key players in the coalition fighting the carbon tax cash grab," Kenney said.
+"Premier, as you know, my party even in Opposition has been in court supporting you, fighting for Ontario taxpayers, because ultimately you've got to fight for Canadian taxpayers coast to coast."

+In Ontario, the carbon tax will cost the average household $256 this year, and the average rebate will be $300, the report said.

+Ontario has also released a radio ad with a narrator saying the tax will see people pay more to heat their home, drive their kids to school and buy food, with the sound of clinking coins between each item listed.

-At the start of the meeting, Ford called Kenney a great ally and said the people of Alberta are fortunate to have him leading their province.
+At the start of Friday's meeting, Ford congratulated Kenney and said he couldn't wipe the smile off of his face.

+"What a great ally," he said.
+"I tell you, the people of Alberta -- they're so fortunate to have such a great person leading the province."

 Kenney also thanked the Ontario premier for his support for pipelines.